 1. Services Available Through PIHC Programs and Services

 A variety of information is made available through PIHC programs and services, including:

 - Descriptions and contact information for community resources that may benefit our local community and Providence patients and beneficiaries.

 - Links to informative Web sites.

-Snohomish County Resource Hubs is intended to help you be a better-informed health and well-being services user and get access to information and services easily, but we need your help to make it work well.
-We also need you to be responsible for doing your part to protect your personal information, and to understand that the educational information and materials made available through Snohomish County Resource Hubs are not and do not include medical advice, and are not designed or intended to address your personal health condition or issues.
+PIHC programs and services are intended to help you be a better-informed health and well-being services user and get access to information and services easily, but we need your help to make it work well.
+We also need you to be responsible for doing your part to protect your personal information, and to understand that the educational information and materials made available through PIHC programs and services are not and do not include medical advice, and are not designed or intended to address your personal health condition or issues.

 Users therefore must be responsible for the following:

 3.2.
 Maintain and Protect Your Own Equipment

 PIHC programs and services are intended to be accessible and all content available through all standard commercial Web browsers operating on standard personal computers, through standard commercially-available Internet access.
 The quality of content presentation and download speeds may vary depending on the software, equipment and Internet connections used.

 - Providence does not provide any software, equipment or Internet connections.
 You are solely responsible for providing all software, computer equipment and other hardware, and Internet connections necessary to access PIHC programs and services.